Florida finally takes cruise passengers, some on stretchers

-The exodus from the Zaandaam and its sister ship the Rotterdam could extend into Saturday, officials said.
+The exodus from the Zaandam and sister ship the Rotterdam could extend into Saturday, officials said.
 Floridians disembarked first, followed by other passengers.
-Buses were taking passengers who were showing no symptoms after being screened and cleared by third-party paramedics directly to the airport, escorted by deputies on motorcycles.
+Buses were taking asymptomatic passengers after being screened and cleared by third-party paramedics directly to the airport, escorted by deputies on motorcycles.

 Broward County Sheriff Gregory Tony dispatched more than 70 deputies to disembark and transport the passengers.

-As for those needing medical care, Broward Health officials said in a statement some of the 10 patients taken to its hospital were in fair condition, without specifying the number.
-Three others were taken to another local hospital.
+As for those needing medical care, Broward Health officials said in a statement that some of the 10 patients taken to its hospital were in fair condition, without specifying the number.
+Four others were taken to another local hospital.

-At least four buses brought the first small groups to Fort Lauderdale-Hollywood International Airport on Friday morning, where they boarded two planes waiting on the tarmac.
+Buses brought the first small groups to Fort Lauderdale-Hollywood International Airport on Friday morning, where they boarded planes waiting on the tarmac.
 Paramedics and airline workers were fully suited up and masked in protective gear.
-The first planes left for Toronto and Atlanta, officials said.
+The first planes left for Toronto, Atlanta and San Francisco, officials said.

-Carnival Corp. said the next ship to arrive would be its last carrying passengers to a U.S. port since the pandemic was declared.
-The Coral Princess is expected to arrive at the Port Everglades terminal on Saturday with more than 1,000 passengers who have been isolating in their cabins, including 12 confirmed cases of COVID-19 on board.
+Tom Brazier, 77, and his wife disembarked Friday to get on a charter plane to San Francisco and then another flight to Portland, Oregon, and drive back to his Ocean Park, Washington, home.
+His sister, Mary Beth Van Horn, was driving his car to leave it ready for him at the airport and said she was grateful the passengers were welcomed after days of negotiations.

+“It is great knowing that they are safe now,” she said.
+“They are exhausted, but they are fine.
+They will be sleeping in their own bed by tomorrow,” she said.

 The U.S. Coast Guard has directed that hundreds of crew members should remain on the dozens of cruise ships that are either docked or waiting just off Florida’s shores, and that cruise lines should be prepared to treat all but the most serious cases of people who are ill on board to avoid adding more stress to Florida’s health care system.

 Already, crew members are getting sicker.
 One has died on the Celebrity Infinity and two others were medically evacuated from the Oasis of the Seas, according to an email Friday from their company, the Miami-based Royal Caribbean cruise line.
-The Infinity is waiting off Florida’s west coast, and the Oasis of the Seas is positioned off Broward County’s shores.
+The Infinity is waiting off Florida’s west coast, and the Oasis of the Seas is positioned off Fort Lauderdale.

-Seemingly following the new directives, Holland America indicated in the docking plan that 26 passengers who were mildly ill would have to stay on board until they recovered, but all passengers ultimately needed to be cleared by paramedics before disembarking.
+Seemingly following these new directives, Holland America indicated in the plan for the Zaandam and Rotterdam that 26 passengers who were mildly ill would stay on board until they recovered, but all passengers ultimately needed to be cleared by paramedics.
 Nine people had tested positive for the new coronavirus, said William Burke, chief maritime officer for Carnival Corp., which owns the ships.

-Burke said earlier this weekthat two of the four passengers who died had COVID-19.
-The docking plan said the offices of the medical examiner and sheriff would remove the deceased from the Zaandam.
+Burke said earlier this week that two of the four passengers who died had COVID-19.
+The docking plan said the offices of the medical examiner and sheriff would remove the deceased from the Zaandam, and Holland America said it was helping the families with all arrangements.

 Originally firmly opposed to the ships’ arrival, Florida Gov. Ron DeSantis said he had a change of heart after realizing many passengers were U.S. citizens and about 50 of them Floridians.